 2 Year Old Classrooms

-Our teachers will encourage everyday skills like using a spoon and putting on shoes.
-These skills involve both small and big muscle movements, as well as your two-yr. old's ability to think about what they’re doing.
+Our teachers will encourage everyday skills, like using a spoon and putting on shoes.
+These skills involve both small and large muscle movements, as well as your two year old's ability to think about what they’re doing.

 Teachers are constantly talking to your child.
-Naming and talking about everyday things – body parts, toys and household items like spoons or chairs this helps develop your toddler’s language skills.
-At this age, we can introduce and teach your child that a ‘chair’ can be a ‘big chair’, ‘red chair’ or even a ‘big red chair’.
+Naming and talking about everyday things, such as body parts, toys and household items, like spoons or chairs, helps develop your toddler’s language skills.
+At this age, we can introduce and teach your child that a chair can be a "big chair", "red chair" or even a "big red chair".

 Give meaning to your child’s talking by listening and talking back to them.
 If our student says "milk’, we might reply by saying "Would you like some milk?"
 This also makes your child feel valued and loved.
 These are just a few of the many skills that our staff will help your two year old child achieve.